What is a Three Statement Model?

-Represents the cash generated through the principle profit-making business activities of the company.
+Cash flow from operating activities represents the cash generated through the principal profit-making business activities of the company.
 Therefore, such cash flows are a result of the primary transactions of the business necessary for the day to day activities.
-For example, cash receipts from the sale of goods, cash payment of taxes, cash payment for utilities such as electricity rent etc.
+For example, cash receipts from the sale of goods, cash payment of taxes, cash payments for utilities such as electricity rent, etc.

 It is important to note that the impact of non-cash items forming a part of the income statement must be eliminated.
-Failing which the reconciliation of cash balances shall not be accurate.
-Examples of such items include profit on the sale of machinery (capital profit not revenue).
+Failing this, the reconciliation of cash balances shall not be accurate.
+Examples of such items include profit on the sale of machinery (capital profit, not revenue).

 Cash Flow from Investing Activities

 Represents the cash flows arising from the disposal or acquisition of long-term assets.
 Items not falling under cash and equivalents are included here.
 A separate disclosure under this head is necessary.
 It indicates the extent to which the company has taken steps to earn additional income from spare funds.
 Examples include cash for the purchase of land, dividends received on securities held, and proceeds from the sale of long (or short) term securities.